pts/tinyveracrypt/README.txt

   if AES encryption and SHA-512 hash is used, then tinyveracrypt can also open encrypted encrypted volumes created by the other tools.
-* tinyveracrypt can create encrypted volumes with custom header values (e.g. the encrypted volume starting at any offset within the raw device).
+* tinyveracrypt can create encrypted volumes with custom header values (e.g. the encrypted volume starting at any offset within the raw device, LUKS anti-forensic stripe count can be specified).
+* tinyveracrypt can create encrypted volumes deterministically by using a pregenerated file as a random source

 Usage for VeraCrypt: